danascheider/tessitura/README.md

-friday
+Friday
 ======

-Basic to-do list/task management
+Basic to-do list and task management
+This is new and doesn't have any features yet.